PERSONAL FINANCE |

 DESCRIPTION

-Students learn how diversification can help them achieve higher returns without adding a lot more risk.
-Students purchase shares of two different international stock funds.
-They then calculate their largest percentage monthly loss on each fund and compare it to the largest monthly loss of their total portfolio.
-They discover that by combining funds that change independently in value, they can reduce the risk of their overall portfolio.
-Finally, students use this principle to make further investments to reach a target value for their portfolio.
+Students will learn how diversification can help achieve higher investment returns without adding a lot more risk.
+Shares of two different international stock funds will be purchased.
+Students will then calculate the largest monthly loss for each fund and compare this to the largest monthly loss of their total portfolio.
+Students will recognize that by combining funds that change independently in value, risk to their overall portfolio will be reduced.
+Finally, students will use this principle to make more investments to achieve a target value for their overall portfolio.

 LEARNING OBJECTIVES

-• Students will understand the concept of diversification in investing.
+- Students will describe the concept of diversification in investing.

-• Students will understand that diversification can reduce risk while maintaining return levels.
+- Students will recognize how diversification can reduce risk while maintaining investment return levels.

-• Students will be able to compute risk (volatility) of individual investments vs. their entire portfolio.
+- Students will compute risk (volatility) of individual investments versus an entire portfolio.

-• Students will be able to use diversification to reach an investment goal.
+- Students will employ diversification methods to reach an investment goal.

 TIME